willclo1/pet-adoption-f24-team-4/README.md

+# Updates

+- The application has been built
+- navigate to http://35.209.179.42:3000 to use the web application.
+Create an account as a user/adoption center.

 # Pet Adoption Fall 2024

 This is the template project for the Baylor Software Engineering II class project for Fall 2024.
 There are several parts to this template project: